-The 800 feet Adena Tunnel is located northwest of Adena, Ohio and was completed by the Wheeling & Lake Erie Railway (W&LE) in 1889.1
+The Adena Tunnel was completed by the Wheeling & Lake Erie Railway (W&LE) in 1889.
+1

-On October 23, 1930, two men were killed and a third seriously injured when the tunnel partially collapsed on a passing freight train caboose.2 Approximately 300 feet of the tunnel had fallen in.3 The victims were recovered after six hours of excavation surrounded by a crowd of 3,000 that had gathered around to watch progress of the rescue.2
+On October 23, 1930, two men were killed and a third seriously injured when the tunnel partially collapsed on a passing freight train caboose.
+2 Approximately 300 feet of the tunnel had fallen in.
+3 The victims were recovered after six hours of excavation surrounded by a crowd of 3,000 that had gathered around to watch the progress of the rescue.
+2